Aryag1507/CSCE435Project/Report.md

 Above are the strong scaling comparison graphs for a constant input size of 2^18 for Radix, Odd Even, and Merge sort.
 We see a similar trend for all three regions across the board for the algorithms.
 Odd Even seems to be the one that is most greatly effected by increasing the number of processors.
 Total time goes up drastically, an explanation for which could be the inherent parallelism associated with Odd Even sort.
 Resource contention could be a limiting factor with increasing processor counts.
 Merge sort is a divide and conquer algorithm which divides the array into multiple sub-problems, which likely explains why the total time is relatively constant across the processor counts.
 At one point, the thread count is sufficient for the problem size, so additional processors really have no effect on the total time.
 Radix sort requires data to be exchanged between processes, especially during the redistribution of keys based on their digits.
 As the number of processes increases, the communication overhead can increase due to more messages being passed around.
 However, up to a certain point, the increased parallelism may compensate for this overhead, which could explain why the time first increases until 24 processes.
 Contention problems at higher processor counts may explain why the total time seems to go up after 64 or so processors

-## 4b.
-Hints for performance analysis

-Similarly, we did this for all the algorithm implementations and noticed that increasing the number of processors/threads reduced runtime, increasing the input sizes increased runtime, changing the inputTypes changed the runtime depending on the inputType.
-The sorted arrays were the fastest since the arrays were already sorted and nothing else was required to be done.
-The reverse sorted were generally the slowest since the algorithm would for sure have to change the placement of the numbers since everything was basically sorted backwards.
-The random and 1% perturbed were in the middle with runtime since there are random elements involved with it.
-The communication and computation time were relative to the whole computation time, so if the whole computation time was decreased, so was the communication and computation time.

-## Note:

-We were unable to get thicket to work to graph our plots, therefore we graphed what we could manually.
-A lot of our nodes were killed and that prevented us from completing the project with thicket.